sourc3array/Bare_Bones_XS/Bare_Bones_XS.dsbundle/UI/Controls/README.md

 # WHAT ARE CONTROLS?

-User controls are the graphic knob files used by the *Decent Sampler* engine to create the user interface (UI) controls for the **Bare Bones XS** instrument. *Decent Sampler* supports custom JPEG or PNG control graphics in [KnobMan]( https://www.g200kg.com/knobman/ ) format.
+User controls are the graphic knob files used by *Decent Sampler* to create the user interface (UI) controls for the **Bare Bones XS** instrument. *Decent Sampler* supports custom JPEG or PNG control graphics in [KnobMan]( https://www.g200kg.com/knobman/ ) format.

 # USING CONTROLS

-**Bare Bones XS** includes one (1) knob file which is used by the *Decent Sampler* engine as a UI control across all of the **Bare Bones XS** instrument presets.
+**Bare Bones XS** includes two (2) knob files which are used by the *Decent Sampler* engine as UI controls for the **Bare Bones XS** instrument presets.

-To use additional knob files, simply add them to the 'Controls' folder and update the **Bare Bones XS** instrument preset file(s) accordingly using a text editor.
+To use custom knob files, simply add them to the 'Controls' folder and update your **Bare Bones XS** instrument preset file(s) accordingly using a text editor.

 # CREDITS & ATTRIBUTION